HackYourFutureBelgium/student-handbook/01-course-overview.md

 # Course Overview

-During the next half year, you will practice with a variety of technologies and ways of thinking.
+During the next 7 months, you will practice with a variety of technologies and ways of thinking.
 This will build a solid foundation for you to become a junior web developer.
 What does this mean?

-At the end of the 7 months you will leave HackYourFuture with:
+At the end of the 7 months you will finish the HackYourFuture program with:
 * The skills to build your own full-stack web applications.
 * Experience working in a team
 * Access to the Alumni Network: a community of HackYourFuture graduates.
 * A decent CV and LinkedIn profile coupled with interview skills
 * Introductions to companies looking to hire programmers

-In order for this to be turned into reality, you will have to work very hard for the next half a year.
+In order for this to be turned into reality, you will have to work very hard, every day.
 In the following section you’ll get an overview of all the subjects you’ll be learning through the course.
-Keep in mind that .

 ### Index
 1. [Curriculum](#curriculum)